pykingcodepro/pgn-decorder/README.md

 # PGN decoder

-this is a electron app project that decode the pgn file into JSON file
+This is a electron app project that decode the pgn file into JSON file.